According to the Watchtower, women must be submissive to men and they are not built for leadership roles like men are.

 Here's some quotes from the Watchtower (the official magazine of the Jehovah's Witnesses).
 Taken from WT, Mar 1, 2006, Questions from Readers, 'What did the apostle Paul mean when he stated that women should “keep silent in the congregations”?'

-'sisters declare their hope and encourage others during congregation meetings by giving well-thought-out comments when invited to do so and by accepting assignments to share in demonstrations or student talks.'
+The Watchtower says, 'sisters declare their hope and encourage others during congregation meetings by giving well-thought-out comments when invited to do so and by accepting assignments to share in demonstrations or student talks.'

 'Hence, Christian women “keep silent” by refraining from trying to assume the role of a male and instruct the congregation.
 They do not raise argumentative questions that could challenge the authority of those who teach.'